joinpursuit/Pursuit-Core-Web/html_css_dom/restful_apis/README.md

 ## 4. Interacting with APIs

-To fully interact with APIs, we will need a new tool.
+To fully interact with APIs, we will use Postman.
 Postman is a common tool developers use to test the functionality of an API: _"If I send this POST request to the API, will it work?
 What is the result from this GET request?"_ These are questions you will be asking yourself over and over, so it is very important that you use tools like Postman because it allows you to understand how an API works **before** you put it into your code and plan accordingly. **Remember: If you fail to plan, plan to fail!**

-[Download Postman for Mac here!](https://app.getpostman.com/app/download/osx64) After downloading and installing, make sure you drag the Postman icon into your Applications folder to save it to your computer then open it up!

-Let's use Postman to make a request to the Dog API.
-Paste the link for all breeds (https://dog.ceo/api/breeds/list/all ) into Postman and press Send.
-What happens?

-We get the _exact same thing_ as when we put the list into our browser 🤔 which is not very exciting but that's what should have happened!
-The GET request to the Dog API returns the same result regardless of when or how we send it--RESTful APIs!

-The Dog API has been great, but we can only make GET requests.
+The Dog API from last lesson has been great, but we can only make GET requests.
 To see how the other methods work, we are going to use a different API that allows random users (like us!) to also send POST, PUT and DELETE requests.
 These requests are built into the _World Wide Web_ and are collectively called HTTP Requests.
-Go to https://jsonplaceholder.typicode.com/ and **read** the documentation.
-We'll wait.

-🕐🕑🕒🕓🕕🕖🕗🕘
+The documentation can be found here: https://jsonplaceholder.typicode.com/.

 #### GET Request